 Only PDF printers should show up on this list.
-However, although others will show up, Xrev Transmit currently only supports automatic naming with the supplied bioPDF printer.
+However, although others will show up, Xrev Transmit currently only supports automatic naming with the supplied bioPDF printer or Bluebeam PDF, Adobe PDF & PDF Creator.

-Naming Convention:
+Naming Rule:

 Specify the naming convention required for PDF files.
 Use Revit and windows parameters in the file name using the <> button.
 Refer to the naming conventions section for additional information.